Can Nurses Be Youtubers?

 1. Selling NCLEX Courses

-Nurses have the freedom of sharing their experience with NCLEX exams and even earn extra income through promoting content that helps students in similar situations.
-Courses on NCLEX-RN and LPN enjoy high demand throughout the year and this creates opportunities to market short courses that help nursing students prepare for theoretical questions and practicals.
+Nurses can share their experience with NCLEX exams and even earn extra income by promoting content that helps students in similar situations.
+Courses on NCLEX-RN and LPN enjoy high demand throughout the year, creating opportunities to market short courses that help nursing students prepare for theoretical questions and practicals.

 2. Selling Textbooks That They No Longer Use

-A nursing student spends approximately $3,000 on textbooks and the cost escalates with career advancement.
-In addition, students also have to spend extra money on library membership fees to access specific content such as recently published medical journals that are relevant to their area of study.
+A nursing student spends approximately $3,000 on textbooks, escalating the cost with career advancement.
+In addition, students also have to spend extra money on library membership fees to access specific content, such as recently published medical journals that are relevant to their area of study.

 It makes sense to go on YouTube and sell textbooks that you might no longer use.
-The viewers also get the benefit of purchasing at discounted rates and this helps them save on tuition fees.
+The viewers can also purchase them at discounted rates, which helps them save on tuition fees.

 3. Selling Medical Equipment That They No Longer Use

-It’s common for nurses to upgrade their equipment after landing their first job thanks to the increase in purchasing power.
+It’s common for nurses to upgrade their equipment after landing their first job, thanks to increased purchasing power.
 A newly graduated nurse might suddenly feel interested in purchasing a $500 stethoscope and ditch the cheaper one that has served them diligently since clinical practice.
-Fortunately for them, it’s not illegal for a newly graduated LPN or RN to sell their old medical equipment to students subscribed to his or her YouTube channel.
+Fortunately for them, it’s not illegal for a newly graduated LPN or RN to sell their old medical equipment to students subscribed to their YouTube channel.

 Can Nurses Endorse Products On YouTube?